AviatrixSystems/Docs/HowTos/rbac_faq.rst

 For other SAML IDPs, you can configure profile attribute associated with the SAML user for permissions and avoid having to add users on the Controller.

-How do I setup SAML login for RBAC?
+How do I set up SAML login for RBAC?
 -------------------------------------------------

 The Aviatrix Controller login supports `SAML login. <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_